DavidBrxxwn/cxc_discordrichpresence/README.md

 Showcase:

 # ✨FEATURES
-- Debug = false -- Enables or disables the debug mode.
+- Debug = true -- Enables or disables the debug mode.
 If true, debug messages are shown.
 - Locale = 'en' -- Language setting: 'en' English, 'de' German, 'fr' French, 'es' Spanish
 - Framework = 'qb' -- Framework selection: 'qb' for QBCore or 'esx' for ESX Framework
 - UpdateInterval = 30000 -- Interval in milliseconds for the application to auto-update (30000 ms = 30 seconds).